FreQRiDeR/DUPE-IT-/README.md

 * Select Source, DMG from dropdown menu and then target disk.
   (target disk will be completely erased!)
 * Create a DMG for later restoration, backup!
-  (Use default RWZO for read/writable DMG.
-UDZO option for compressed DMG)
+  (Use default UDZO FOR COMPRESSED DMG, untick for read/writable DMG.
 * DON'T BE STUPIT!
 DUPE-IT!

 * By FreQRiDeR, Augment and GitHub CoPilot.